- South Orange, United States

 • Organizational Culture

 • Employee Relations

 In addition to core courses of study and relevant electives, a unique portfolio course assists students in transitioning from graduate studies to an employment opportunity or toward further study.

 Additional Program Information

-- The School of Diplomacy is an affiliate member of the Association of Professional Schools of International Affairs.
-Seton Hall University is accredited by the Middle States Association of Colleges and Schools, Middle States Commission on Higher Education.
+- Middle States Association of Colleges and Schools, Middle States Commission on Higher Education

 - Financial Aid: